All Products

 Document Center

-We recommend that you use the Apache Paimon connector together with Apache Paimon catalogs.
-This topic describes how to use the Apache Paimon connector.
+We recommend that you use the Paimon connector together with Apache Paimon catalogs.
+This topic describes how to use the Paimon connector.

 Background information

-Apache Paimon is a unified lake storage that allows you to process data in streaming and batch modes.
-Apache Paimon supports data writing with high throughput and data queries with low latency.
+Apache Paimon is a data lake storage that allows you to process data in streaming and batch modes.
+Apache Paimon supports high-throughput data writing and low-latency data queries.
 Apache Paimon is compatible with common computing engines of Alibaba Cloud E-MapReduce (EMR), such as Flink, Spark, Hive, and Trino.
-You can use Apache Paimon to deploy your data lake storage service on Hadoop Distributed File System (HDFS) or Alibaba Cloud Object Storage Service (OSS) in an efficient manner, and connect to the preceding computing engines to perform data lake analytics.
-For more information, see Apache Paimon.
+You can use Apache Paimon to deploy your data lake storage service on Apsara File Storage for HDFS (HDFS) or Object Storage Service (OSS) in an efficient manner, and connect to the preceding computing engines to perform data lake analytics.
+For more information, visit Apache Paimon.

 Item